 Macular holes are small and develop at the centre of the macula.
-Symptoms for macular holes are similar to that of age-related macular degeneration.
+Symptoms of macular holes are similar to that of age-related macular degeneration.
 In the early stage of a macular hole, people may notice a slight distortion or blurriness in their straight-ahead vision.
 Straight lines or objects can begin to look bent or wavy.
 Reading and performing other routine tasks with the affected eye become difficult.
 Although some macular holes can seal themselves and do not require any treatment, surgery is necessary in many cases to help improve vision.

 Diabetic macular oedema (DMO)